zeno-studio/z-wallet-core/README.md

 # Z Wallet Core

 Z Wallet Core is a secure, no-std compatible wallet library for Ethereum-based applications.
-It provides core functionality for wallet creation, encryption, decryption, transaction signing, and message verification.
+It provides core functionality for wallet creation, encryption, decryption, and signature operations.

 ## Features

 - **Secure Storage**: Uses Argon2 for key derivation and XChaCha20Poly1305 for encryption
 - **Mnemonic Generation**: BIP39 compliant mnemonic phrase generation
-- **Transaction Signing**: Support for Legacy, EIP-1559, and EIP-7702 transactions
-- **Message Signing**: Support for EIP-191 and EIP-712 message signing
+- **Signature Operations**: Support for hash signing and EIP-7702 authorization signing
 - **no-std Compatibility**: Can be used in environments without standard library
 - **Airgap Support**: Optional airgap feature for enhanced security